-When the more restrictive 2015 ozone NAAQS is considered, EPA again appropriately selected 2023 as the future analytic year "because it aligns with the anticipated attainment year for the Moderate ozone nonattainment areas".
-Indeed, 2023 aligns with the last full ozone season before the attainment year for Moderate ozone nonattainment areas.
+The OTC Recommendation states that all marginal nonattainment areas in OTR are "on a path to not attain the 2015 ozone standard by 2021, the mandated attainment date for marginal nonattainment areas."
+However, EPA has appropriately selected 2023 as the future analytic year for the 2015 ozone NAAQS "because it aligns with the anticipated attainment year for the Moderate ozone nonattainment areas".5 Indeed, 2023 aligns with the last full ozone season before the attainment year for Moderate ozone nonattainment areas.